oracle/okafka/README.md

 create user <user> identified by <password>
 GRANT EXECUTE on DBMS_AQ to user;
 GRANT EXECUTE on DBMS_AQADM to user;
+GRANT EXECUTE on DBMS_AQIN to user;
+GRANT EXECUTE on DBMS_TEQK to user;
 GRANT SELECT on GV_$SESSION to user;
 GRANT SELECT on V_$SESSION to user;
 GRANT SELECT on GV_$INSTANCE to user;